octahedron00/MNIST_by_C/4_mnist_BN/memo.md

 ### Not So Fast

-For some Batch Normalization in layer of size n,
+For gradient descend through some Batch Normalization in layer of size n,

 The calculation time complexity(TC) is about **O(n^2)**.